kerembeyazit/notin.cc/README.md

 - **Theme Toggle**: Click the moon/sun icon in the sidebar to switch between dark/light mode
 - **Text Size**: Select text size from the dropdown in the top right (preference is remembered)
+- **Font Family**: Choose your preferred font (Sans, Serif, or Mono) from the dropdown
 - **Export Note**: Click the download button in the top right to download the note as a .txt file
 - **Sidebar Toggle**: Click the hamburger menu button to open/close the sidebar
+- **Compact Mode**: Click the list icon next to the note count to toggle compact view
+- **Note Statistics**: View character count, word count, and last edited date in the footer
+- **About & Licenses**: Click "About" or "Licenses" in the footer to view app information

 ### Mobile Usage